 | Njegus | Franz Mazura |

-The critique of this performance can be found here:
+Reviews of this performance can be found at the following places.

 http://www.der-neue-merker.eu/parispalais-garnier-die-lustige-witwe